lombardo-chcg/slick-exercises/README.md

 ## about

-This project adapts the challenges found on [PGExercises](https://pgexercises.com/) to Scala.
-PGExercises contains excellent, thought-provoking SQL challenges "built on a single dataset".
+This project maps the challenges found on [PGExercises](https://pgexercises.com/) to a Scala/Slick context.
+The PGExercises site contains thought-provoking SQL challenges presented in a "learn by doing" format.

-The challenge to the user is to implement solution queries using the Slick DSL.
+The challenge to the user of this project is to solve the problems presented on PGExercises using the Slick DSL.

 ## how to use

+The job of the user is to move through the challenges on [PGExercises](https://pgexercises.com/), implementing the solution queries in this project using the Slick DSL, and verifying their code via the provided test suite.

 This project is meant to be used in tandem with the [PGExercises](https://pgexercises.com/) website.

-The project currently implements 2 exercise categories:
+It currently implements 2 exercise categories:

 Exercise Name  | PGExercises Link  |  Project Link --|---|--